jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 # THE LESSON

 Society needs a ruling philosophy.
 Darth Blockbuster fights to control it to write rules to keep the tools he controls, and therefore himself, in power.
-When he can, Darth Blockbuster writes corporate manuals, univeristy guidelines, social justice blogs and other rules for his protection.
+Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his rule book.

 Maybe.
 Whose to know which are the bad ones.
 That's why we needed to identity majic.
-Because while rules are human made, majic is innate, and thereby lets us always judge the rules.
+Because while rules are human made, majic is innate.
+Nobody tells us to learn new tools.
+Majic is always inside us.
+Thereby it lets us always judge the rules.
 But, what does majic look like?

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.